 Saplunara, a sandy beach surrounded by pine trees, is settled south of the island.
 The name Saplunara comes from the Latin word sabalum, which means sand.

 Due to the unique conditions at Saplunara, the beach and surrounding area are home to plant species that grow nowhere else in Croatia.
 Swimming at such a beautiful beach is luxurious without large tourist crowds!

 Beach Blaca (also called Limuni), located near Saplunara in a sheltered bay, is secluded and ideal for enjoying privacy and solitude.
 This smaller sandy beach has no shops or amenities nearby, but the calm, quietness of the place is something special.

 Families with children will love the pebble beach in the tiny, deep bay Sutmiholjska – this picture-perfect destination is one you’ll want to capture for your Instagram feed.

 Cultural Sites on Mljet

 But island Mljet is certainly not only about nature.
 There are numerous cultural monuments, some of them even from Illyrian times.

 The village of Polače boasts palaces from antiquity and an old Christian basilica.
 Medieval chapels are dispersed over the entire island.

 Locals keep centuries-old traditions alive by wearing lively and bright costumes and dancing folk dances while performing music on special occasions.

-Once you have visited island Mljet, explored its untouched nature, bathed in its magical sea, felt its mysticism and good vibes, there is no doubt you will want to come back, over and over again.
+Once you have visited island Mljet, explored its untouched nature, bathed in its magical sea, and felt its enchanting atmosphere, there is no doubt you will want to come back over and over again.